krzylag/weblibrarian/readme.txt

 You've successfully installed the Web Librarian, but none of the admin menus (Patrons, Collection, Circulation Types, Circulation Desk, or Circulation Stats) show up.
 Why is this?
-This is because you are probably logged in as the web site adminstrator (your user role is Adminstrator).
+This is because you are probably logged in as the web site administrator (your user role is Administrator).
 You need to create at least a user with a user role of Librarian and then log in as this user.
-Optionally, you can also create users with roles of Senior Aid or Volunteer, who have lesser privilidges -- these latter users make sense if you are a large enough library that has additional staff ("Senior Aid") or uses additional workers ("Volunteer") who man the circulation desk(s).
+Optionally, you can also create users with roles of Senior Aid or Volunteer, who have lesser privileges -- these latter users make sense if you are a large enough library that has additional staff ("Senior Aid") or uses additional workers ("Volunteer") who man the circulation desk(s).
 It is important to read the subsection titled "User Role Setup" in the "Installation and basic setup" section *carefully* and to be sure you understand it fully.

-= Which stylesheet (CSS) selectors can I use to modify the appearence of the front end? =
+= Which stylesheet (CSS) selectors can I use to modify the appearance of the front end? =

 This is described in the appendix of the user manual.